mobxjs/mobx/docs/react/react-integration.md

 1. Make sure you didn't forget `observer` (yes, this is the most common mistake).
 1. Verify that the thing you intend to react to is indeed observable.
 Use utilities like [`isObservable`](../refguide/api.md#isobservable), [`isObservableProp`](../refguide/api.md#isobservableprop) if needed to verify this at runtime.
 1. Check the console logs in the browsers for any warnings or errors.
 1. Make sure you grok how tracking works in general.
-Check out [What does MobX react to?](../best/what-does-mobx-react-to.md).
+Check out the [Understanding reactivity](../best/what-does-mobx-react-to.md) section.
 1. Read the common pitfalls as described above.
 1. [Configure](configure) MobX to warn you of unsound usage of mechanisms and check the console logs.
 1. Use [trace](../best/debugging-mobx.md) to verify that you are subscribing to the right things or check what MobX is doing in general using [spy](../best/debugging-mobx#spy) / the [mobx-logger](https://github.com/winterbe/mobx-logger) package.